joemiller/git-flux/README.md

 ### Update all local branches from remote (git-up style)

-git-puppet has a tool that is very similar to [git-up](https://github.com/aanand/git-up), that provides a convenient way to update your local branches with any changes on the remote server.
+git-flux has a tool that is very similar to [git-up](https://github.com/aanand/git-up), that provides a convenient way to update your local branches with any changes on the remote server.

-    $ git puppet up
+    $ git flux up

     Updating Environment branches:
       production   up to date